ibm-cloud-docs/BlockStorage/managing-block-storage.md

 {:important}

 2. Click **Storage** > **{{site.data.keyword.blockstorageshort}}**.
-3. Locate the volume and click **...**.
+3. Locate the volume and click the ellipsis (**...**).
 4. Click **Authorize Host**.
 5. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device type or subnets.
-   - if you choose Devices, you can select from Bare Metal Server or Virtual server instances.
+   - If you choose Devices, you can select from Bare Metal Server or Virtual server instances.
-   - if you choose IP Address, first, select the subnet where your host resides.
+   - If you choose IP address, first, select the subnet where your host resides.
 6. From the filtered list, select one or more hosts that can access the volume and click **Save**.

 Alternatively, you can use the following command in SLCLI.